-The House Financial Services Committee is holding a hearing next week on a bill that has the advertising community worried.
+The Senate Commerce Committee has scheduled a hearing July 22 on a bill that that has the advertising community worried.

 There was a hearing in the House Commerce, Trade and Consumer Protection Subcommittee on the proposal last week.
 The agency would police the financial services and products markets in the wake of the financial meltdown.

-According to the draft of a letter from ad associations to the chair and ranking member of the House Financial Services Committee, the industry is calling for the Congress to take its time and consider all the implications of creating a new agency with "unprecedented power" and "very few checks" on that power.
+According to the draft of a letter from ad associations being prepared to send to the chair and ranking member of the House Financial Services Committee, the industry is calling for the Congress to slow down and consider all the implications of creating a new agency with "unprecedented power" and "very few checks" on that power.

 The chair of the committee is Barney Frank (D-MA), who is also the bill's sponsor.

-The associations warn of "dangerous" unintended consequences of the bill in its present form, saying it leaves too many questions about the scope of the agency's power unanswered and essentially left it up to the new agency, rather than Congress, to define.
+The associations warn of "dangerous" unintended consequences of the bill in its present form, saying it leaves too many questions about the scope of the agency's power unanswered and essentially left up to the new agency, rather than Congress to define.

-Although it was not part of the letter, advertisers are also said to be concerned that the bill gives the FTC more flexibility in promulgating and enforcing rules against unfair or deceptive practices, as well as subsuming some of the FTC's authority and giving it to the new agency.
+Although it was not part of the letter, advertisers are also said to be concerned that the bill gives the FTC more flexibility in promulgating rules against unfair or deceptive practices.

 The television industry's top news stories, analysis and blogs of the day.